GLOBAL SURVEY Vol. 49 No. 8P/508 November 2019

 favored by US political and military leaders in the 1960s, that if then

-of local administrative system of
+administrative system of

-of official residence and office of the British prime minister in
+residence and office of the British prime minister in

 Group of Asian, European and North American governments specializing in problems of narcotics production and trafficking.

 Location of UN Headquarters